rsandoz/razerChromaE1.31Listener/README.md

 	Select RBG Cycle tab and check mixed colors
 	Check "Output to Lights" at top and the show should start

+Updated 12/21/2016 - added separate threads for razer calls and packet processing.  fixed off by one error for propertyNum.

 Updated 12/20/2016 - added ability to control RGB elements individually.  refactored XML as appropriate.

 Updated 12/20/2016 - fixed many off by one issues, particularly with universes and properties, wrote to use stl classes instead of arrays,  added multicast capability (made it the default).